BoBch27/firevault_go/README.md

 			- *Returns*:
 				- result: A `bool` which returns `true` if check has passed, and `false` if it hasn't.
 				- error: An `error` in case something went wrong during the check.
+		- runOnNil *(optional)*: An optional `bool` indicating whether the validation should be executed on nil values.
+The default is `false`.

 *Registering custom validations is not thread-safe.
 It is intended that all rules be registered, prior to any validation.
 Also, if a rule with the same name already exists, the previous one will be replaced.*